bazelbuild/bazel/docs/FAQ.md

   Gradle's, letting Bazel understand exactly what each action does.
   This allows for more parallelism and better reproducibility.

-* Buck, Pants: Both systems were created ex-Googlers at Twitter and Facebook.
+* Buck, Pants: Both tools were created ex-Googlers at Twitter and Facebook.
 They have been modeled on Bazel, but their feature set has not caught up to Bazel, so it's not an alternative for us.